+with $\mathbb{P}_{(\epsilon ,\Sigma ,Q)}$-probability at least $1-2\delta$ uniformly over all $\Sigma \in \mathcal{F}_{\alpha}(M,M_0,M_{\min})$ and $Q$. \end{thm} \begin{remark} Unlike Theorem \ref{thm:band}, in Theorems \ref{thm:bandable} we impose a condition $s_{\min }(\Sigma )>M_{\min }$ on the smallest eigenvalue of $ \Sigma $ while the minimax rate-optimal result in Cai, Zhang and Zhou (2010) does not require such a condition in the uncontaminated setting.
+The reason we consider a slightly smaller parameter space is mainly due to our depth-based estimation approach.
+Indeed, since a bandable matrix $\Sigma $ is not necessarily banded, the analysis naturally takes a bias-variance tradeoff with the pivotal matrix being $\Sigma _{k}=(\sigma _{ij}\mathbb{I} \{|i-j|\leq k\})$, a banded version of $\Sigma $.
+Our analysis measures the bias via the matrix depth.
+The condition on $s_{\min }(\Sigma )$ guarantees the proper behavior of the depth of $\Sigma _{k}$, which can be well controlled solely by the bandwidth $k$. \end{remark}

 To close this section, we show in the following theorem that both rates in Theorem \ref{thm:band} and Theorem \ref{thm:bandable} are minimax optimal under the $\epsilon$-contamination model. \begin{thm} Assume $p\leq\exp(\gamma n)$ for some $\gamma>0$.
-There are some constants $C,c>0$ such that
+There exist some absolute constants $C,c>0$ such that

 and